 #3 Non-recurring Expense or Income

-Non-recurring expenses result from abnormal events that are unrelated to the company’s core operations.
+Non-recurring expenses or income result from abnormal events that are unrelated to the company’s core operations.
 Mostly, they are one-time gains or losses that are unlikely to reoccur in the future.
-They may include building renovations, gain or loss on asset disposal, insurance payouts, lawsuits, and sale of company land.
-One-time incomes should be eliminated from the financial statements, and one-time expenses should be added back to the company’s revenues to reflect the company’s real financial performance during the year.
+They may include building renovations, gain or loss on asset sales, insurance payouts, lawsuit judgments, restructuring costs, regulatory or tax rulings, etc. One-time income should be deducted from the financial statements, and one-time expenses should be added back to the company’s financials to reflect the company’s real, underlying performance during the year.

 Thank you for reading CFI’s guide to Normalization.
 To keep learning and advancing your career, these CFI resources will be a big help: